earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 ## Step 1: Creating a deb package

-Debian, and Debian-based linux distributions use `.deb` packages to package and distribute programs.
+Debian, and Debian-based Linux distributions use `.deb` packages to package and distribute programs.
 To start we will create a directory in the form:

 ```